AkaCoder404/AkaCoder404.github.io/_posts/2022-11-05-riscv-virtual-memory-system.md

 ![](https://s2.loli.net/2022/12/19/5CASLgEmcdKfhnH.png)

 ## Page Table and Table Entries
 A table entry is written by the operating system to control how the MMU works.
+Notice how the length of the physical page address, {PPN[2], PPN[1], PPN[0]} is the same length as in the physical address.
 ![](https://s2.loli.net/2022/12/19/O4FzP9Wp3MXBQmx.png)

 ## Structure
 Now lets see how everything comes together, below is the Sv39 paging system in RISCV.
 ![3 Layer](https://ucore-rv-64.github.io/uCore-RV-64-doc/_images/sv39-full.png)

+We can see that the first page table starts at the SATP address, and the VPN[2], VPN[1], VPN[0] labeled L2, L1, L0 respectively are used as index for each table layer.
+We also see how the offset in the virtual address is directly used for the physical address.

 # One Level, Two Level, and MultiLevel Paging
 After being introduced to the Sv39 architecture, lets understand more about the paging system.
 Here we discuss three different paging architectures.